Bonner Leader Program

 Being a Bonner and an athlete or nursing major is possible.
 We have had many nursing students and some athletes succeed in the program.
 We strive to accommodate their needs about their academics first and their commitment to athletics or nursing, all while being a Bonner.

 To become a Bonner Leader, you must complete the Bonner Leader application.
-Applications for Bonner are reviewed on a rolling basis and selections and acceptances will begin to be communicated on May 1, 2024.
+Applications for Bonner are reviewed on a rolling basis.
+We begin to offer acceptances on April 1 for the following academic year.
+The application will remain open until our incoming cohort is full.

 Contact the financial aid office to find out if you qualify for Federal Work-Study.